jgrams/blog/content/blog/i-vote-to-make-it-better/index.md

 ---
-title: "I Vote To Make It Better"
+title: "I Vote To Make It Better: Politics as Usual"
 date: 2023-1-22T12:05:58-05:00
-summary: Voting is the primary marker of civic engagement in American democracy.
-That's not good."
+summary: Voting is the primary marker of civic engagement in American democracy, but there are much more effective ways to create social feelings.
 draft: true
 ---

-I was at a party, talking about who should be Chicago's next mayor.
-The issue was safety on public transportation.
-In any public space people should be able to feel safe.
+I was at a party, talking about how Chicago's mayor should handle safety on public transportation.
+I think people should generally feel safe in any public space.

-Thanks to the [Chicago Open Data portal](https://data.cityofchicago.org/), I can look all the [crimes reported in the city](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/data) and filter by location.
-Crime on the CTA is clearly decreasing, but 236,000 crimes in 2022 is still a lot.
-The [daily ridership](https://data.cityofchicago.org/Transportation/CTA-Ridership-Daily-Boarding-Totals/6iiy-9s97/data) of the CTA for 2022 isn't yet fully available, but in 2019  one crime happened every 1,743 CTA rides.
+Thanks to the [Chicago Open Data portal](https://data.cityofchicago.org/), anyone can see every [crime reported in the city](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/data) and filter by location.
+Crime on the CTA has generally decreases from 2001, but 3,651 crimes in 2022 is too many and there were about 25% more crimes increased about 25% over 2021.

+The [daily ridership](https://data.cityofchicago.org/Transportation/CTA-Ridership-Daily-Boarding-Totals/6iiy-9s97/data) of the CTA doesn't have November and December numbers yet, but for the first 10 months of 2022 there were 3,409 crimes over 203,743,293 rides.
+That's one crime for every 59,766 CTA trips.
+For comparison,

 Being statistically safer compared to some point in the past is not the same as feeling safe, and we can demand better.
-The problem is the effectiveness of public safety policies must be measured in statistical terms.
-As humans, there is a fundamental disconnect between our perception of the world and the world.
+The proposed solutions from Chicago's mayoral candidates range form putting more police officers on public transportation to putting .
+It's extremely unpopular and doesn't make people like you to say "everyone needs to be responsible for the safety of those around them."